 These doulas meet with you before and after childbirth to help prepare you for birth, breastfeeding and parenting.

-During labor and birth, birth doulas can help you stay comfortable by providing guidance on breathing and relaxation.
+During labor and birth, birth doulas can help you stay comfortable by providing comforting touch and guidance on breathing, relaxation, movement and positioning.
 Immediately after birth, they can show you how to maintain skin-to-skin contact and breastfeed your baby.

 Birth doulas can also help you with hospital policies and encourage respectful communication between families and hospital staff.

 These doulas begin their work with families in the first few days after childbirth.
 They can provide evidence-based information on physical recovery from birth, emotional well-being, infant feeding and parent-infant bonding and help with cooking and other household duties.
 This support gives you the time you need to rest and focus on your baby.

 A postpartum doula can also help you understand what you can expect from your baby and provide infant-soothing and coping skills.

-You can get free or low-cost support by using a doula who is a member of your community.
-Community-based doulas are trained to focus on the needs of specific communities that historically have had worse birth outcomes.
+You can get free or low-cost support by using a community-based doula.
+These doulas are trained to focus on the needs of specific communities that historically have had worse birth outcomes.
 They often share the same background, culture and language as their clients.

 Community-based doula programs conduct home visits and offer a wider array of services and referrals for people who need more support.
 The relationship that develops during home visits can be particularly helpful for clients looking to expand their social support network.